syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/GridDataControl .md

-> Note: There are several other classes that assist the user in creating groups, summaries, filters, sorted columns, etc.
+N> There are several other classes that assist the user in creating groups, summaries, filters, sorted columns, etc.

 The following sections elaborate the properties of the GridData control: